Chriisbrown/ContinualML/README.md

 To generate datasets use in the dataset dir:

 `dataset_generator.py path/to/rootfile.root`

+For large datasets this will take a while

 To run a simple training of the simpleNN model use